nyamwea05/week-three-code-challenge/README.md

        Contributor:

-The main contributor to this mini web is NellieMK65.
+The main contributor to this mini web is ME.

          License: